monk-io/docs/docs/develop/persistent-storage.md

 We've added a volume named `important-data` in the new `volumes` section.
 The `size` is expressed in Gigabytes so our new volume will have 60GB.
 The `kind` is `SSD` - you can pick between `HDD` or `SSD` depending on your needs.

-The `path` tells Monk where to mount the volume on **host** meaning that the instance with this volume attached will see the persistent volume under the path specified here.
+The `path` tells MonkOS where to mount the volume on **host** meaning that the instance with this volume attached will see the persistent volume under the path specified here.
 In this case, the host will mount the volume in `${monk-volume-path}/mongodb`.

 Since we have the volume defined, now it's time to mount it inside the container.
 Let's extend the Kit again: